Enron: The Smartest Guys in the Room: Synopsis

-Public perception of Enron begins to change due to its role in the 2000–01 California electricity crisis.
-Given the company's purchase of Portland General Electric in 1997, Enron traders are able to exploit California's newly deregulated energy market by recurrently shutting down power plants and sending power out of the state to create artificial shortages that raise the cost of electricity, and then bringing the exported energy back in to California, making the company $2 billion.
-The film includes tape-recorded conversations between Enron traders who seem to derive enjoyment from this and then cites the Milgram experiment to explain their behavior.
-It also explores the strong political connections Ken Lay and Enron had, particularly to the administrations of President George H. W. Bush and his son, President (and earlier Governor of Texas), George W. Bush, and suggests that the Bush administration's lack of response during the California energy crisis could have been intended as a means of sabotaging then-Governor of California Gray Davis, who was speculated to be a strong potential challenger to the younger Bush in the 2004 Presidential election.
+Public perception of Enron begins to change due to its role in the 2000–'01 California electricity crisis.
+Given the company's purchase of Portland General Electric in 1997, Enron traders are able to exploit California's newly deregulated energy market by creating artificial energy shortages, making the company $2 billion.
+The film includes tape-recorded conversations between Enron traders who seem to derive enjoyment from this, citing the Milgram experiment to explain their behavior.
+It also explores the strong political connections Ken Lay and Enron had, particularly to the administrations of President George H. W. Bush and his son, President (and earlier governor of Texas), George W. Bush, and suggests that the Bush administration's lack of response during the California energy crisis could have been intended as a means of sabotaging then-governor of California Gray Davis, who was speculated to be a strong potential challenger to the younger Bush in the 2004 Presidential election.
 Indeed, the crisis was a contributing factor to Davis being recalled in 2003, which ended his political career.
 Skilling, who succeeded Lay as Enron's CEO on February 12, 2001, blames California's energy laws for the crisis and denies that Enron is acting inappropriately, infamously stating in a 2001 episode of Frontline that "We are the good guys.
 We are on the side of angels."
 Eventually, the Democratic-controlled United States Senate ends the crisis by imposing price controls.
 Bush's connections to Ken Lay come under scrutiny in the press, which intensifies after Enron's collapse.